Bilhah

 The apocryphal Testament of Naftali says that Bilhah and Zilpah's father was named Rotheus.
 He was taken into captivity but redeemed by Laban, Rachel and Leah's father.
-Laban gave Rotheus a wife named Euna, who was the girl's mother.
+Laban gave Rotheus a wife named Euna, who was the girls' mother.
 On the other hand, the early rabbinical commentary Pirkei De-Rabbi Eliezer and other rabbinic sources (Midrash Rabba and elsewhere) state that Bilhah and Zilpah were also Laban's daughters, through his concubines, which would make them half-sisters to Rachel and Leah.
+Scholars believe that these attempts to make Bilhah and Zilpah appear biologically related to Abraham's family were a result of anti-foreign views in the postexilic period.
+It appears more likely that they were foreign like Tamar and Asenath, who were considered to be 'secondary Matriarchs'.

 Bilhah is said to be buried in the Tomb of the Matriarchs in Tiberias.

 In the Books of Chronicles, Shimei's brothers were said to have lived in a town called Bilhah and surrounding territories prior to the reign of David.

 Reuben's adultery with Bilhah

 Reuben was Jacob's (Israel) eldest son with Leah.
 Genesis 35:22 says, "And it came to pass, while Israel dwelt in that land, that Reuben went and lay with Bilhah his father's concubine; and Israel heard of it."
-As a result of this adultery, he lost the respect of his father, who said: "Unstable as water, have not thou the excellency; because thou wentest up to thy father's bed; then defiledst thou it—he went up to my couch."
+As a result of this adultery, he lost the respect of his father, who said: "Unstable as water, you shall excel no longer; For when you mounted your father’s bed, You brought disgrace—my couch he mounted!"

 Some rabbinical commentators interpreted the story differently, saying that Reuben's disruption of Bilhah's and Jacob's beds was not through sex with Bilhah.
-As long as Rachel was alive, say these commentators, Jacob kept his bed in her tent and visited the other wives in theirs.
-When Rachel died, Jacob moved his bed into the tent of Bilhah, who had been mentored by Rachel, to retain a closeness to his favourite wife.
-However, Reuben, Leah's eldest, felt that this move slighted his mother, who was also a primary wife, and so he moved Jacob's bed into his mother's tent and removed or overturned Bilhah's.
+As long as Rachel was alive, say these commentators, Jacob kept her bed in his tent.
+When Rachel died, Jacob moved Bilhah's bed into his tent, who had been mentored by Rachel, to retain a closeness to his favourite wife.
+However, Reuben, Leah's eldest, felt that this move slighted his mother, who was also a primary wife, and so he moved his mother's bed into Jacob's tent and removed or overturned Bilhah's.
 This invasion of Jacob's privacy was viewed so gravely that the Bible equates it with adultery, and lost Reuben his first-born right to a double inheritance.